ShubhamRJ/ShubhamRJ.github.io/_posts/2023-08-15-The fantastic engineering of code editors.md

 2. We need a highlighting engine to highlight the different parts of code.

 ##### 2.1 Language parsing engine
 We will build this as a server which will take the code from frontend and parse it.
 Why? cause supporting a wide range of languages will require building parsers for all in JS to be parsed in frontend.
 Seems redundant right?
+(This was true before but with the new WASM this might not be true anymore.
+But still we got good benefits of buidling a backend server.
+Read till the end.)
 If we build it as a server, we can use the langauge's compiler right out-of-the-box.
 So we get the code from frontend  ➡️  parse it through selected language's compiler  ➡️  the compiler gives us what each keyword in the input is  ➡️   send it to highlighting engine.
 And what you've essentially built is here is a <a href="https://langserver.org/">Language Server</a>.
 Wow right!
 This allows 1 IDE for all programming languages just like VSCode.
 The language server can also provide a lot more features like autocompletion and intellisense.
 We will see how later.
 <a href="https://medium.com/@nadeeshaangunasinghe/why-use-language-server-aa9bb47207b8" target="_blank">More on Language Server</a>